← Back to QuantegyAI

 Calling Tools

-A model that can only talk is stuck; a model that can act needs tools.
-Activity: ask an agent a math question and watch it choose to call a calculator instead of guessing, then read the result back.
-AI anchor: "tool use" / "function calling" is how ChatGPT browses, runs code, and checks the weather.
+A model that can only generate text is limited; a model that can act requires tools.
+Activity: pose a mathematical question to an agent and observe it invoke a calculator rather than generating an answer, then incorporate the result.
+AI anchor: "tool use" / "function calling" is the mechanism by which ChatGPT browses the web, executes code, and retrieves weather data.

 Reasoning across steps